xbase-lab/xcodeproj/README.md

 # XcodeProj

-Work-in-progress XcodeProj reader and writer.
+XcodeProj reader and writer.

-Currently optimized for reading and not garanted to be used to modify existing xcodeproj.
+Currently optimized for reading. please see docs for usage.

 ## Milestones

 - [x] parse `*.xcodeproj` through [pest]
 - [x] parse [pest] ast to `PBXRootObject`, as an meaningful abstraction.
-- [ ] add helper methods to maniuplate and read pbxproj objects.
+- [ ] add helper methods to manipulate and read pbxproj objects.
-- [ ] write `ProjectData` back to `*.xcodeproj` filetype.
+- [ ] write to `*.xcodeproj` filetype.
 - [ ] preserve comments and reduce git conflicts.
 - [ ] support reading XCWorkspace and XCScheme